NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 - Firstly, the consensus algorithms employed in BC (POW or POS) require significant computational resources which are far beyond the capabilities of most IoT devices.

-- Secondly, Storage will be a hurdle.
+- Secondly, storage will be a hurdle.
 Blockchain eliminates the need for a central server to store transactions and device IDs, but the ledger has to be stored on the nodes themselves.
 And the ledger will increase in size as time passes.
 That is beyond the capabilities of a wide range of smart devices such as sensors, which have very low storage capacity.

 - Thirdly, the throughput in blockchain is defined as the number of transactions that can be stored.
 Classical instantiations of Blockchain have limited throughput.